Review of the SeeReef Full Face Snorkel Mask

 Ocean Reef Aria

-Ocean Reef’s Full Face mask is much like the Tribord Easybreath it imitates, but it comes in twice as many sizes and many different color combinations.
+Ocean Reef’s Full Face mask is much like the Tribord Easybreath, but it comes in twice as many sizes and many different color combinations.
 You can’t fault the design, but there are complaints about durability, especially after significant time spent in storage.

 The Aria fogs up more than the SeaReef, and the price is higher than the SeeReef.
 These brands are similar enough in overall performance that it comes down to which appeals to you most.